mattzcarey/mcpfile/packages/mcpfile/README.md

 }
 ```

-## McpFile SDK (for agent developers)
+## SDK (for agent developers)

-The McpFile SDK consists of 4 parts which you can use together or seperately as you see fit.
+The SDK consists of 4 parts which you can use together or seperately as you see fit.

 ### Parser